klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 // - Methods for measuring and monitoring stakeholder sentiment
 // - Strategies for building trust and acceptance

 AI integration impacts preferences and potential tensions among stakeholders.
 Management may prioritize efficiency gains and cost savings from AI, while technical staff might focus on implementation challenges and opportunities.
-Employees may have concerns about job displacement or the need for new skills.
+Professionals may have concerns about job displacement or the need for new skills.
 Customers could benefit from personalized or efficient AI-powered services but might have concerns about data privacy or impersonal interactions.
 The introduction of AI as an influencing factor in organizational processes adds complexity to stakeholder dynamics.
 Navigating these dynamics may require proactive stakeholder engagement, transparent communication about AI integration goals and implications, and addressing concerns related to job security, ethics, and overall impact.

 ![Factors Influencing Trust in AI Systems](../images/trust-in-ai-systems.svg)